ch-greams/keycloak-bench/README.md

 <img src="redhat-sso-pricing.png" alt="redhat sso pricing" style="width:800px;"/>

-And based on received information "standard" tier should be enough.
+And based on the received information "standard" tier should be enough.

-For Keycloak specifically there is no paid support unfortunately.
+For Keycloak specifically, there is no paid support, unfortunately.

 ## Extra Security Integrations

-During the call there was mention of the tools for Dark Web Monitoring.
-So I did some research and at the moment I couldn't find Keycloak specific tools or extensions that would do that.
+During the call, there was mention of the tools for Dark Web Monitoring.
+So I did some research and at the moment I couldn't find Keycloak-specific tools or extensions that would do that.

 But it does have functionality for [attack detection](https://www.keycloak.org/docs-api/20.0.2/rest-api/index.html#_attack_detection_resource).

 # Next Steps

-To better understand our needs and current situation we need to do testing in as close to real environment as possible, this would include following points:
+To better understand our needs and the current situation we need to do testing as close to a real environment as possible, this would include the following points:

-1. Research of existing auth systems and plan future architecture
+1. Research existing auth systems and plan future architecture
 1. Setup and play around with prototypes that can work in our situation
-1. Use different types of hardware and run more benchmarks to test planned setup
+1. Use different types of hardware and run more benchmarks to test the planned setup